The Most Accurate CAT4 Practice Tests

 What is the CAT4 format?

-- Spatial ability, which is thinking with visual images.
+- Spatial Ability (thinking with visual images

 Does the UK Government set the CAT4?